New

 • Overview

 Diving deep into hardware threats, this section covers how to assess hardware risks and identify counterfeit hardware in your intake process.
 Hardware bill of materials (HBOMs) as a historical manufacturing technique have evolved, and we will show you how you can evolve your understanding for holistic product evaluation.
 Software authenticity and trust attributes such as provenance and pedigree and understanding how to prioritize the ocean of products to be assessed will all be covered in this section.
-The latter part of this section is focused solely on a variety of SBOM topics from exploring use cases to creating SBOMs yourself from existing open-source projects.
-Lastly, we explore how the SBOM space is evolving to include Software as a Service (SaaS), configuration management, and other bill of materials types.
+The latter part of this section is focused solely on a variety of SBOM topics from exploring use cases to creating SBOMs yourself from existing open-source projects, firmware, binaries, and containers.
+We explore how to use them in your risk management workflows, as well as verify, correct and enrich them with supply chain metadata.
+Lastly, we explore how the SBOM space is evolving to include Software as a Service (SaaS), configuration management, cryptography, and other bill of materials types.

 Exercises